skramm/cpphtmltags/docs/dev_info.md

 ## FAQ
 (unsorted)

+Q-Why do warnings throw ?<br>
+A- while I understand that this is a bit surprisong, the main reason is that by doing so, warnings can be tested, as the Catch framework used for tests allows to catch exceptions.

 Q-How are HTML comments handled (`<!-- content -->`.)?<br>
 A-The library provides the special HT_COMMENT element id: it can be used just as any element, you can put whatever you want inside.
 The formatting takes place only at printing time.